-The Houston Journal of International Law is led by six Executive Board editors and is guided by both an Advisory Board and a Faculty Board.
-The Journal selects members after their first year of law school, and members serve on the Journal for two years.
+The Houston Journal of International Law is led by Executive Board editors and is guided by both an Advisory Board and Faculty Advisors.
+The Journal selects members after their first year of law school and members serve on the Journal for two years.
 New members, called “candidates,” spend their first year assisting with the Journal’s editorial process, writing casenotes or comments focused on international law, and learning about the Journal.
-During the spring, candidates are elected to an editor position on the Board of Editors, in which they will serve during the following year.
+Candidates are then elected to editor positions on the Board of Editors where they serve during the following year.
 Editors manage all facets of the Journal and are ultimately responsible for the Journal’s success and longevity.

-The abilities that candidates hone are attractive to employers and invaluable to practicing attorneys.
+Candidates hone abilities that are attractive to employers and invaluable to practicing attorneys.
 Each candidate develops research, writing, and editing skills beyond what first-year writing courses teach.
-The casenote- and comment-writing process provides candidates with invaluable writing and practical experience in making legal arguments about relevant, real-world topics; this process also provides the opportunity to be published and receive a writing award.
-In addition, candidates have the opportunity to learn from and ask questions of the editors with whom they will interact.
-Furthermore, candidates retroactively receive two hours of academic credit for successful completion of candidacy requirements and election to the Board of Editors.
-Candidates who are elected to the Board of Editors may receive two to four additional credit hours.
+Candidates learn invaluable writing and practical experience in making legal arguments about relevant, real-world topics while writing casenotes or a comment.
+Candidates also have the opportunity to be published and receive a writing award after fulfilling the writing requirement.
+Throughout their first year on the Journal, candidates also have the opportunity to learn from the editors.
+Candidates retroactively receive two hours of academic credit for successful completion of candidacy requirements and election to the Board of Editors.
+Editors may receive two to four additional credit hours.

 Candidates can expect to undertake a variety of activities that not only aid in the development of skills necessary in the legal work environment, but also help the Journal operate and succeed.
 Candidates engage in the following activities: